nordic-rse/nordic-rse.github.io/content/events/2020-online-get-together/introduction.md

 session = "1.1"
 +++

-Welcome and introduction to the event and Nordic RSE.
+Welcome and introduction to the event and Nordic-RSE.